-We work to make pets safe, comfortable and cared for as we perform a wide range of surgeries at Maurice Veterinary Clinic.
+We work to make pets safe, comfortable and cared for as we perform a wide range of dog and cat surgeries at Maurice Veterinary Clinic.
 When you schedule cat or dog surgery, your four-legged friend will be closely watched throughout their time with us.
 Our advanced monitoring equipment keeps close tabs on your pet in addition to a caring staff.
 As they awaken from sedation, we keep them warm and continue to keep a close eye on their comfort.
-When it’s time to pick your pet up, we’ll give you after-care instructions and any medications to make for a speedy recovery.
+When it's time to pick your pet up, we'll give you after-care instructions and any medications to make for a speedy recovery.

 Dog and Cat Surgeries We Perform in Maurice LA

-We’re prepared to perform a wide range of pet surgeries, including soft-tissue and orthopedic.
-As a mixed animal practice, our doctors can perform spay or neuter surgery on your cat or dog in addition to joint repair on horses or cattle.
-Regardless of whether we’re seeing your pet or large animal, rest assured that we take extensive measures to avoid any complications.
+We're prepared to perform a wide range of dog and cat surgeries, including soft-tissue and orthopedic.
+As a mixed animal practice, our veterinarians can perform spay or neuter surgery on your cat or dog in addition to joint repair on horses or cattle.
+Regardless of whether we're seeing your pet or large animal, rest assured that we take extensive measures to avoid any complications.

 General surgeries we perform include: